Alex Witt

-Alexandra E. Witt (born April 9, 1961) is an American television news journalist based in New York City who currently hosts the television news program Alex Witt Reports from 12pm to 2pm on MSNBC, where she previously hosted MSNBC Live and Morning Joe First Look.
-Witt joined the network in January 1999.
+Alex Witt (born April 9, 1961) is an American television news journalist based in New York City who currently hosts the television news program Alex Witt Reports weekends from 1 pm to 4 pm on MS NOW, where she previously hosted MSNBC Live and Morning Joe First Look.
+Witt joined MSNBC in January 1999 and is the network's longest-running anchor.

 Early life and education

 Witt was born in Pasadena, California, and grew up in the Hancock Park neighborhood of Los Angeles.
 Witt's father is Dr. Charles B. Witt, a noted thoracic surgeon in Los Angeles.
 Witt graduated from the Marlborough School for Girls in Los Angeles and the University of Southern California, where she majored in journalism and international relations.

 Career

 Witt first served as a field producer for the Today Show in Burbank, California.
 Her first on-air job was at KCBA in Salinas, California.
-She later worked for KCBS-TV, KNBC-TV, and KABC-TV, each of which are located in communities adjacent to Los Angeles.
-She served as a reporter at KCBA from 1990–1992 and WNYW-TV from 1996–1998.
-In 1999, Witt was with MSNBC as an anchor.
-She hosts the weekend program Weekends with Alex Witt, which was later rebranded as MSNBC Reports.
+She later worked for KCBS-TV, KNBC-TV, and KABC-TV, each of which are located in Los Angeles.
+She served as a reporter at KCBA from 1990 to 1992 and WNYW-TV from 1996 to 1998.
+In 1999, Witt joined MSNBC as an anchor.
+She hosts program Weekends with Alex Witt, which was later rebranded to Alex Witt Reports.